-Buying things with credit cards is very convenient, but sometimes we may wonder how long do credit card payments take to process.
+Buying things with credit cards is very convenient, but sometimes we may wonder how long credit card payments take to process.
 Every credit card company is different and uses different systems so the answer may vary.
 But we can give you a general idea of how long it might take.

 Credit cards are some of the most commonly used payment methods in the world.
 The way they work is pretty simple: You borrow money from a lending institution and then use that money to make purchases.
-These are simple transactions that happen every day, but sometimes we may wonder how long does credit card payment take to process.
+These are simple transactions that happen every day, but sometimes we may wonder how long credit card payments take to process.

 What Is Credit Card Processing?